Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-Let us be more precise about the meaning of the first term in Eq.~\eqref{hgen2}.
-Indeed such term is made of the formal expansion of the standard retarded integral \eqref{dalembertian} when $c\rightarrow\infty$, but acting on a \emph{post-Newtonian} source term $\overline{\tau}$,

-We emphasize that \eqref{BoxRreg} constitutes the \emph{definition} of a (formal) post-Newtonian expansion, each term of which being built from the post-Newtonian expansion of the pseudo-tensor.
-Crucial in the present formalism, is that each of the terms is regularized by means of the $\mathcal{FP}$ operation in order to deal with the bound at infinity at which the post-Newtonian expansion is singular.
-Because of the presence of this regularization, the object \eqref{BoxRreg} should carefully be distinguished from the ``global'' solution $\Box_\mathrm{ret}^{-1}[\tau]$ defined by Eq.~\eqref{dalembertian}, with global non-expanded pseudo-tensor $\tau$.
+We emphasize that \eqref{BoxRreg} constitutes the \emph{definition} of a (formal) PN expansion, each term of which being built from the post-Newtonian expansion of the pseudo-tensor.
+Crucial in the present formalism, is that each of the terms is regularized by means of the FP operation in order to deal with the bound at infinity at which the post-Newtonian expansion is singular.
+Because of the presence of this regularization, the object \eqref{BoxRreg} should carefully be distinguished from the ``global'' solution $\Box_{\mathrm{ret}}^{-1}[\tau\ab]$ defined by Eq.~\eqref{dalembertian}, with global non-expanded pseudo-tensor $\tau\ab$.

-The definition \eqref{BoxRreg} is of interest because it corresponds to what one would intuitively think as the natural way of performing the post-Newtonian iteration, i.e., by formally Taylor expanding the retardations in Eq.~\eqref{dalembertian}, as was advocated by Anderson \& DeCanio~\cite{AD75}.
+The definition \eqref{BoxRreg} is of interest because it corresponds to what one would intuitively think as the natural way of performing the PN iteration, i.e., by formally Taylor expanding the retardations in Eq.~\eqref{dalembertian}, as advocated by \cite{AD75}.
 Moreover, each of the terms of the series \eqref{BoxRreg} is mathematically well-defined thanks to the finite part operation, and can therefore be implemented in practical computations.
 The point is that Eq.~\eqref{BoxRreg} solves the wave equation in a perturbative post-Newtonian sense,

-so constitutes a good prescription for a particular solution of the wave equation -- as legitimate as the solution~\eqref{instpotentials}.
+so constitutes a good prescription for a particular solution of the wave equation -- as legitimate as the solution \eqref{instpotentials}.
 Therefore the two solutions should differ by an homogeneous solution of the wave equation which is necessarily of the anti-symmetric type (regular inside the source).
-Detailed investigations~\cite{PB02, BFN05} yield
+Detailed investigations yield

-where the homogeneous solution is parametrized by the multipole-moments $\mathcal{F}_L(t)$.
-By combining Eqs.~\eqref{hgen2} and~\eqref{BoxRI}, we indeed become reconciled with the previous expression of the post-Newtonian field found in Eq.~\eqref{hgen1}.
+where the homogeneous solution is parametrized by the multipole-moments $\mathcal{F}_L\ab(t)$.
+By combining Eqs. \eqref{hgen2} and \eqref{BoxRI}, we indeed become reconciled with the previous expression of the post-Newtonian field found in Eq.~\eqref{hgen1}.